 No. When you contact us to train, we work with you to plan a program to specifically meet your needs.
-In all of our instrument currency and proficiency programs we will discuss with you what you think your problems are.
-We will then put you in the sim and see what you need to work on to upgrade your skills.
+We will put you in the sim and see what you need to work on to upgrade your skills.
 Our belief is that every person is different in what they need and how they train.

 We do initial and recurrent packages for twin training as required by the insurance companies.
 We also have a twin engine single engine training package that focuses on the loss of an engine and returning to an airport.

 You would not believe what we can throw at you in your type of aircraft.
 We had a pilot who asked us if we could set up his aircraft and show him how it would act in icing.
 Even though the aircraft had deice and anti ice he was shocked how precarious the flight parameters were when his aircraft was loaded with ice.
 We were also able to work with him on staying out of ice and controlling his plane if he got into ice.

 The pause button.
 We can stop and show you what we think should be occurring and how you are reacting.
 We then discuss with you or demonstrate the best way handle the situation.
 We then push the pause button again and pickup right where you left off.
 Try that in an airplane.